Magic states are rarely the best resource to optimize: An analytical tool for qubit resource estimation in concatenated codes: Qubit resource costs for a generic concatenated scheme

-Finally, we need one more critical assumption about the circuit designs for fault-tolerant gate implementation: Logical {\normal} operations are assumed to be implementable using only physical {\normal} operations.
-In contrast, logical {\magic} operations can in general also make use of physical {\magic} operations, for example, in the preparation of the magic states.
-This, together with the recursive manner of concatenation, assures that Assumptions 1 and 2 of Sec.~\ref{sec:scaling-approach} are valid.
+Finally, we need one more critical assumption about the circuit designs for fault-tolerant gate implementation: Logical normal operations are assumed to be implementable using only physical normal operations.
+In contrast, logical magic operations can in general also make use of physical magic operations, for example, in the preparation of the magic states.
+This, together with the recursive manner of concatenation, assures that Assumptions 1 and 2 of Sec.~\ref{sec:main-assumptions-definitions} are valid.